Client Rentention and Business Growth May 15, 2015 – Posted in: Client Retention – Tags: retention

 Lets examine how the first meeting with your client is also the most important for the long-term success of your business.

-If you provide services like personal training, chiropractic, or massage, you want to give your clients an incentive to come back again.
-You don’t necessarily need to present large purchase deals—just that next appointment, every time.
+If you provide services, you want to give your clients an incentive to come back again.
+You don’t necessarily need large purchase deals—just that next appointment, every time.
 Once trust is built, they won’t leave you.

 Client Rentention and Business Growth